 Check before doing so as in some properties, building regulations require a fire-proof door to make the corridor a safe escape route.

-Just like a mirror, reflective wallpaper will help bring more light into a hallway and can enhance the size if your space is small.
-We get that metallic wallpaper has a bit of a bad rep, but check out a design like Cole & Son's Salvage, which has a very slight almost aged-looking shimmer.
+Just like a mirror, reflective wallpaper will help bring more light into a hallway and can enhance the size of your space is small.
+We get that metallic wallpaper has a bit of a bad rep, but check out a design like Cole & Son's Salvage (opens in new tab), which has a very slight almost aged-looking shimmer.

 How do you make a hallway look welcoming?

-'Often the first thing you see when entering a house, the stairs and hallway create a first and lasting impression on your guests.', says Jemma Dayman, Buyer, Carpets and Rugs, Carpetright.
+'Often the first thing you see when entering a house, the stairs and hallway create a first and lasting impression on your guests.', says Jemma Dayman, buyer, Carpetright (opens in new tab).

 'Neutral schemes are popular for hallways as they are the first impression of the home and can be a place of calm and relaxation, away from the hustle and bustle of the outside world.
 For subtle impact, you can add a dash of color with a border or tonal pattern.